opensearch-project/documentation-website/_field-types/dynamic.md

 }
 ```

-The following response confirms no returned results:
+The response returns no results:

 ```json
 {